top of page

 His award-winning debut novel, The Good Hawk, was released in 2020, followed by the sequels,

 The Broken Raven, and The Burning Swift.
-His poetry has been featured in Popshot Magazine, and his short story, Bag For Life, was published in The Book of Hopes, which was shortlisted for Waterstones' Book of the Year as well as Children's Book of the Year at the 2021 British Book Awards.
+He has been a guest author for Popshot Magazine, and his short story, Bag For Life, was published in The Book of Hopes, which was shortlisted for Children's Book of the Year at the 2021 British Book Awards.
+In 2023, Bag For Life was adapted for screen by Reckless kid Films.
+Joseph's new comedy for 8-12 year-olds, Nora and the Map of Mayhem will be released in June 2024 and can be pre-ordered here.

 When not writing or acting, Joseph loves painting, pottery, snorkelling and playing board games.
 He is a firm believer that houmous goes well with everything.